Wylarel/SilenceGenerator/README.md

 temporary folder.
 If your video is long, this could take a LOT of space.
 I have processed 17-minute videos completely fine, but be wary if you're gonna go longer.

 You can download a zip file that includes ffmpeg [here](https://www.dropbox.com/s/5anbg3x9og3bz82/JumpcutterGUI.zip?dl=1).

-### Pyinstaller
-Pyinstaller doesn't work when the script is creating temp files.
-I tried cxfreeze, but doesn't work with scipy. :/

 ---